architecture-building-systems/CityEnergyAnalyst/docs/installation-guide-ubuntu.rst

 Installation guide for Ubuntu
 =============================

-Follow these instructions to install the CEA on a Linux system (tested with Ubuntu 16.04 LTS)
+Follow these instructions to install the CEA on a Linux system (feedback on these steps are welcome, they are based on experiences writing a Dockerfile and there might be some updates for actually installing on a Desktop system)

 Prerequisites
 ~~~~~~~~~~~~~